 Note

-For organizations that have enabled at least one user for Microsoft 365 Copilot, AI adoption score is now added to your total Adoption Score, causing the denominator for the overall score to increase by 100.
-If your organization doesn’t have any Microsoft 365 Copilot licenses, then the maximum total score is unchanged (700 or 800) and the peer benchmark is unchanged (sum of all categories reports except AI adoption score).
+For organizations that enable at least one user for Microsoft 365 Copilot, the AI adoption score is now added to your total Adoption Score, causing the denominator for the overall score to increase by 100.
+If your organization doesn't have any Microsoft 365 Copilot licenses, then the maximum total score is unchanged (700 or 800) and the peer benchmark is unchanged (sum of all categories reports except AI adoption score).

 How the score is calculated: